KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

 1. Use a project oriented workflow and an R markdown document.
 2. Perform simple data manipulations using the 5 dplyr verbs (`select`, `filter`, `arrange`, `mutate`, `summarise`, `group_by`), and chain these operations together using piping (`%>%`).
-3. Join datasets together using the set of `join` functions.
+3. Be aware of the library of `join` functions that allow you to merge datasets together based on a common variable(s).

 Objective 1: Setting up our workflow
 ------------------------------------